-Once enrolled in a degree program, students are expected to be continuously registered for at least one credit during all fall and spring terms and actively engaged in fulfilling the requirements of the degree.
+Once enrolled in a degree program, students are expected to be registered for at least one credit during all fall and spring terms and actively engaged in fulfilling the requirements of the degree.

 - For fall and spring terms, students must register for one or more credit hours to maintain enrollment status.
+For doctoral students, they must maintain enrollment status until they have successfully completed all doctoral program requirements, including defense, final approval, and submission of their dissertation.
 For students that fail to do so, they will fall out of status; students who fall out of status must reapply for admission to the applicable program. - Requests for a Leave of Absence (LOA) are possible and will be managed on a case by case basis.
 See below for clarification. - During the summer session, students do not have to be enrolled unless they are completing degree requirements or graduating during the summer. - Some additional activities, such as study abroad programs, qualify as continuous enrollment.
 For questions, contact a student advisor or OSA staff. - Federal and Institutional financial aid resources may have separate enrollment requirements.